Resettlement and humanitarian admission - Germany | DIP EUAA

 | Period 2028-2029 |

-BAMF pre-registers all persons referred.
+Selection: BAMF pre-registers all persons referred.
 Pre-selection is carried out on the basis of UNHCR resettlement dossiers in view of admission criteria.

-All information about the German resettlement procedure is listed in a multilingual information sheet which is handed out on the selection interview day.
-All open questions from the refugees are also addressed.
+Germany carries out information provision activities during this phase.
+Information is directly provided by German authorities during the face-to-face sessions.
+All information about the resettlement procedure is provided in a multilingual information sheet which is handed out on the selection interview day.
+All questions from the refugees are also addressed.

-Resettled refugees arriving to Germany receive a residence title in accordance with section 23 subsection (4) of the Residence Act.
-The residence permit will be issued by local immigration authorities.
+Resettled refugees arriving to Germany receive a residence title, in accordance with Section 23(4) of the Residence Act.
+The residence permit is issued by local immigration authorities.

-The residence permit is based on the admission via the respective resettlement or humanitarian admission programme.
+The residence permit is based on admission through the respective resettlement or humanitarian admission programme.
 There is no need to file an asylum application.
-The residence permit issued automatically expires in accordance with section 51 subsection (1) No. 8 of the Residence Act when an asylum application is filed.
+The residence permit automatically expires in accordance with Section 51(1), Number 8 of the Residence Act when an asylum application is filed.

-Residence permits are initially valid for a maximum of three years and may be extended in accordance with section 8 of the Residence Act.
-The residence permit authorizes the permit holder to pursue paid employment in Germany.
-Subsequently, a permanent residence permit may be granted after commonly five years of stay, if the necessary prerequisites are met (section 9a or section 26 subsections 3, 4 of Residence Act).
+Residence permits are initially valid for a maximum of 3 years and may be extended in accordance with Section 8 of the Residence Act.
+The residence permit authorises the permit holder to pursue paid employment in Germany.
+Subsequently, a permanent residence permit may be granted after commonly 5 years of stay, if the necessary prerequisites are met (Section 9a or Section 26(3) and (4) Residence Act).
 After a certain period of time and once certain requirements have been met, such as language skills, knowledge of the German legal and social system, and the ability to support oneself financially, the persons admitted are eligible to apply for German citizenship.

 Pre-departure measures are organised in cooperation with an implementing partner, including:

-Health assessments to determine specific medical needs in order to ensure safe travels and needs-based accommodation after arrival in Germany, also treatment and immunisation in case of contagious diseases.
+- Health assessments to determine specific medical needs in order to ensure safe travel and needs-based accommodation after arrival in Germany, and treatment and immunisation in case of contagious diseases.
+Necessary pre-departure treatments take place on an individual basis.

-Refugees are allowed to travel to Germany with a valid, recognized passport and an admission approval.
-If the passport presented is not recognized by the German authorities, but the refugee has no other documents to verify his or her identity, then an exception can be made to the passport obligation under Section 3 (2) of the Residence Act.
-If the refugee is unable to present any passport but can otherwise verify his or her identity (including for example a UNHCR refugee certificate or registration document), the German diplomatic representation abroad issues a travel document for foreigners pursuant to Sections 5 and 7 of the Ordinance Governing Residence.
-On exceptional basis, the representation can issue the visa on a separate page (so-called “Blattvisum”).
-The approval for admission and the exception from the passport obligation are valid for six months from the date of issuance and expire if the refugee does not enter Germany within this time frame.
+Refugees are allowed to travel to Germany with a valid, recognised passport and an admission approval.
+If the passport presented is not recognised by the German authorities, but the refugee has no other documents to verify identity, then an exception can be made to the passport obligation under Section 3(2) of the Residence Act.
+If the refugee is unable to present a passport but can otherwise verify their identity (including for example a UNHCR refugee certificate or registration document), the German diplomatic representation abroad issues a travel document for foreigners pursuant to Sections 5 and 7 of the Ordinance Governing Residence.
+On an exceptional basis, the representation can issue the visa on a separate page (Blattvisum).
+The approval for admission and the exception from the passport obligation are valid for 6 months from the date of issuance and expire if the refugee does not enter Germany within this timeframe.

-Resettled refugees are then moved to their host municipalities in the Federal States.
-The distribution of the resettlement refugees is based on the so-called “Königstein Key”, which reflects the states' population and their economical capacities.
+Resettled refugees are then moved to their host municipality in the federal states.
+The distribution of resettled refugees is based on Königstein Key, which considers the state's population and economical capacity.
 As far as possible, regional ties of the admitted refugees (e.g. family links) are considered.
-Individuals must take up residence at the place to which they are assigned (section 24 subsection (5), second sentence, of the Residence Act).
+Individuals must take up residence at the place to which they are assigned (Section 24(5), second sentence Residence Act).
 Relocation to another district is subject to approval by the local immigration offices (e.g. because of work or study).
-The type of accommodation offered depends on the host municipality; housing in community facilities for refugees or provision of subsidized housing are widespread practices.
+The type of accommodation offered depends on the host municipality; housing in community facilities for refugees or subsidised housing are common practices.

-Integration measures for refugees in Germany aim to provide particularly vulnerable persons who come to Germany with long-term and secure prospects for the future.
-Resettlement refugees receive access to integration courses after arriving in the federal state.
+Integration measures for refugees aim to provide particularly vulnerable persons who come to Germany with long-term and secure prospects for the future.
+Resettled refugees receive access to integration courses after arriving in the federal state.
 Each integration course consists of a language course and an orientation course.
 The general integration course lasts 700 teaching units but can be extended.
-Furthermore, BAMF finances numerous project partners for vocational language courses.
-In addition, there are migration advisory services that refugees can turn to.
-Finally, there are a number of nationwide and local integration projects open to resettled refugees.

-The humanitarian admission programme for Syrian refugees from Türkiye implemented in 2017 (latest directive from 27.01.2023) aims to implement the EU-Turkey statement.
-Up to 3.000 individuals in need of protection per year can be admitted from Türkiye.
+The humanitarian admission programme for Syrian refugees from Türkiye implemented in 2017 (latest directive from 27.01.2023) aims to implement the EU-Turkey Statement.
+Up to 3,000 individuals in need of protection per year can be admitted from Türkiye.
 These admissions are part of the EU Resettlement Programme.

-In response to the humanitarian situation on the Greek islands, the federal government decided in close consultation with the Greek government and the European Commission on 15 September 2020, following the fires at the Moria refugee camp on the island of Lesbos, to accept a total of up to 1.553 individuals who have already received international protection in Greece through a humanitarian admission programme.
+In response to the humanitarian situation on the Greek islands, the federal government decided in close consultation with the Greek government and the European Commission on 15 September 2020, following the fires at the Moria refugee camp on the island of Lesbos, to accept a total of up to 1,553 individuals who have already received international protection in Greece through a humanitarian admission programme.
 The admission of these people was completed in 2021.

-On 17 October 2022, Germany launched a federal admission programme for Afghans based on Section 23 (2) of the Residence Act.
+On 17 October 2022, Germany launched a federal admission programme for Afghans based on Section 23(2) of the Residence Act.
 This scheme was intended to ensure that Afghan nationals residing in Afghanistan who were at particular risk could be admitted to Germany.
-The Programme was based on a specific directive what has expired in May 2025.
-Only pre-approved cases will be considered for authorization to enter Germany.
-As of 1 September 2025, 1.553 people have arrived in Germany as part of the programme.
+The programme was based on a specific directive that expired in May 2025.
+Only pre-approved cases will be considered for authorisation to enter Germany.
+As of 1 September 2025, 1,553 people have arrived in Germany as part of the programme.

 The selection criteria and the rights of persons admitted through a humanitarian programme are determined in the specific admission directives of the individual programmes.

 The Federal Ministry of the Interior (BMI), the Federal Commissioner for Migration, Refugees and Integration (IntB) and the Federal Office for Migration and Refugees (BAMF) are jointly responsible for the NesT programme.
 The aim of NesT is to provide additional resettlement places through civil society support and to increase the fundamental willingness of society to accept those seeking protection.
-Registration and recognition as a refugee by UNHCR is a prerequisite for participation in NesT.
-Also. the precondition for admission via NesT is the personal and financial support of a mentoring group.
-The mentoring group is obliged to finance accommodation for the refugees for a period of one year.
+Registration and recognition as a refugee by UNHCR is a prerequisite for participation in NesT, in addition to personal and financial support by a mentoring group.
+The mentoring group is obliged to finance accommodation for the refugees for a period of 1 year.
 In addition, mentors are obliged to provide refugees with personal integration support during the first year.
-The selection of individuals for the NesT programme and their admission is carried out in accordance with the requirements of the resettlement procedure based on the admission directive pursuant to Section 23 (4) of the Residence Act.
+The selection of individuals for the NesT programme and their admission is carried out in accordance with the requirements of the resettlement procedure based on the admission directive, pursuant to Section 23(4) of the Residence Act.
 BAMF is responsible for the operational implementation.

 Since 2019, 186 individuals have been supported through 43 mentoring groups.